Sights

 Charles Bridge (Karlův most)

 Charles Bridge is a 14th century stone bridge linking the two sides of Prague.
-This magnificent structure is one of the city ̓s attractions, and is the main pedestrian route connecting the Old Town with Small Quarter (Malá Strana) and Prague Castle.
+This magnificent structure is one of the city ̓s attractions, and is the main pedestrian route connecting the Old Town with the Small Quarter (Malá Strana) and Prague Castle.
 King Charles IV commissioned the bridge.
 The foundation stone was laid in 1357.
 Charles IV ̓s favourite architect and builder, Petr Parléř, oversaw the majority of the work.
 For many years the only decoration on the bridge was a simple crucifix.
 But later, the Catholic desire for ornamentation resulted in 30 beautiful baroque statues.

 Old Town Square (Staroměstské náměstí)

-Being Prague ̓s heart since the 10th century and its main market place until the beginning of the 20th century, the spacious hectare Old Town Square has been the scene of great events, both glorious and tragic.
+Being Prague ̓s heart since the 10th century and its main market place until the beginning of the 20th century, the spacious one hectare Old Town Square has been the scene of great events, both glorious and tragic.
 There are beautiful pastel-coloured buildings of Romanesque or Gothic origin with fascinating house signs.
 Some of the most prominent examples include the Kinský Palace, the House of the Stone Bell and the Štorch House.
 There are two very nice churches: the gothic Týn church und the baroque St. Nicholas Church.
-Turists might admire the Astronomical Clock or enjoy a panoramic view from the Old Town Hall Tower.
+Tourists might admire the Astronomical Clock or enjoy a panoramic view from the Old Town Hall Tower.
 Today, the Old Town Square offers visitors a number of restaurants, cafés, shops, galleries, and a tourist information office.

 Jan Hus Monument (Pomník Jana Husa)

-Completed in 1915 on the occasion of the 500th anniversary of the death of Jan Hus, the Czech Hussite reformer, the massive monument dominates the Old Town square.
+Completed in 1915 on the occasion of the 500th anniversary of the death of Jan Hus, the Czech Hussite reformer, the massive monument dominates the Old Town Square.
 It shows two groups of people, a young mother symbolising national rebirth and the figure of Hus emphasising the moral authority of the man who gave up his life rather than give up his beliefs.

 Carolinum (Karolinum)

 Founded by the Holy Roman Emperor and Czech King Charles IV on April 7, 1348, Charles University is the oldest university in Central Europe.
 The very first lectures were given in various churches, monasteries and private flats.
 Afterwards, the son of Charles IV, Wenceslas IV, bought three houses in the city centre for the purposes of the university.
-In addition, a new university chapel and a big hall for ceremonial assemblies (Aula Magna) were built.
-In 1611 the new complex, known as the Carolinum, became the central building of Charles University.
-The history of the Carolinum is closely connected to Czech history and of course also with great names, Jan Hus being among the most prominent.
-Nowadays, Charles University is in possession of many buildings throughout the whole city, and the Carolinum remains the seat of the rector.
+In addition, a new university chapel and a large hall for ceremonial assemblies (the Aula Magna) were built.
+In 1611 the new complex, known as Carolinum, became the central building of Charles University.
+The history of Carolinum is closely connected to Czech history and of course also with great names, Jan Hus being among the most prominent.
+Nowadays, Charles University is in possession of many buildings throughout the whole city, and Carolinum remains the seat of the rector.

 Clementinum (Klementinum)

 Formerly a Jesuit college established in the former Dominican monastery of St. Clement between 1653 – 1723, this is the largest complex of buildings in Prague after the Prague castle.
 The Church of St. Clemens and the Church of St. Salvator are included in its parts.
-When the Jesuits had to leave Prague in 1773, the Clementinum became the seat of the Prague University and the National library.
+When the Jesuits had to leave Prague in 1773, Clementinum became the seat of Prague University and the National library.
 Concerts are often held in the Mirror Chapel.

 The Jewish Quarter